 Simple: The simpler the logo is designed, the better it can be internalized and recognized.
 The best logos are usually those that you could simply draw yourself.

-Consistent: The logo should be visible on every page and within every function of the intranet, with the exceptions of integrated tools and services.
+Consistent: The logo should be visible on every page and within every function of the intranet.
+Integrated tools and services are of course an exception.
 Modern intranets are usually designed to be mobile and come with their own app.
 The logo should be the same everywhere.

 3. Choose a tone and writing style for your intranet